NunoSempere/clarivoyance/hurdles/index.md

 The conventions of the forecasting genre also dictate that forecasters will spend a fairly short amount of time researching before making a prediction.
 Partly this is a result of, for example, the scoring rule in Metaculus, which incentivized forecasting on many questions.
 Partly this is that unpaid forecasting platforms determine that forecasting will be a hobby, rather than a full-time occupation, and even when they pay money, they pay comparatively little.
 If one thinks that some questions require one to dig deep, and that one will otherwise easily produce shitty forecasts, this might be a particularly worrying feature of the genre.

 Perhaps also as a result of its unprofitability, the forecasting community has also tended to see a large amount of churn, as hobbyist forecasters rise up in their regular careers and it becomes more expensive for them in terms of income lost to forecast on online platforms.
-You also see this churn in terms of employees of these forecasting platforms, where maybe someone creates some new project—e.g., Replication Markets, AI Progress Tournament, Ought's Ellicit, etc.—but then that project dies as its principal person moves on to other topics.
+You also see this churn in terms of employees of these forecasting platforms, where maybe someone creates some new project—e.g., Replication Markets, AI Progress Tournament, Ought's Elicit, etc.—but then that project dies as its principal person moves on to other topics.

 Forecasting also makes use of scoring rules, which aim to reward forecasters such that they will be incentivized to input their true probabilities.
 Sadly, these often have the effect of incentivizing people to not collaborate and share information.
 This can be fixed by using more capital intensive scoring rules that incentivize collaboration, or by grouping forecasters into teams such that they will be incentivized to share information within a team.